emberjs/rfcs/text/0000-angle-bracket-invocation.md

 can also be used.

 > Open Question: What should `{{has-block}}` return for components invoked with
 > the self-closing tag?
-On one hand, returning true would be quite conter-
+On one hand, returning true would be quite counter-
-> intuitive; on the other hand, returing false would mean self-closing tags and
+> intuitive; on the other hand, returning false would mean self-closing tags and
-> not semantically equivilant to an immediately closed tag.
+> not semantically equivalent to an immediately closed tag.

 ### Dynamic Invocations